alecksandr26/unittest-c/README.md

     // Tests code goes here
 } ENDTESTCASE
 ```
 3. Inside the test case defined using the TESTCASE macro, you can write individual test functions using the TEST macro.
-Each test function should contain one or more assertions that check a specific aspect of the code being tested.
+Each test function must contain the assertions and expectations that check a specific aspect of the code being tested.
 Additionally, you can write a few lines of code in the TESTCASE scope to set up a boilerplate code for each individual test, such as initializing variables or creating test fixtures.
 This code will be executed before each test in the test case, allowing you to reuse common setup logic across multiple tests.
 ```C
 TESTCASE(MyTestCase)
 {